About Brewin Dolphin

 - Satisfying ourselves as to the quality of the company’s reporting.

 Any issues that are identified via our monitoring process (for example, those that may result in a loss in investment value) are discussed within the Research team and a preliminary decision is reached in respect of whether they need to be raised with the company.

 How do you engage with investee companies and why?

 If our monitoring process identifies a departure from the UK Corporate Governance Code in respect of an investee company then we assess the reasons given for the departure and decide whether it is reasonable.
-If we determine that the explanation is not reasonable and our opinion differs from our proxy advisor, we may then engage directly with the company.
+If we determine that the explanation is not reasonable, and our opinion differs from our proxy adviser, we may then engage directly with the company.

-We initially escalate our concerns to investee companies confidentially.
-We normally do this by contacting the Investor Relations department of the relevant company.
-Those concerns that are addressed by the company through this approach are (if necessary) reflected in the research issued by our research team to the wider Brewin Dolphin group.
+Where we engage directly with investee companies, it is initially on a confidential basis and normally via contacting the Investor Relations department of the relevant company.
+Those concerns that are addressed by the company through this approach are (if necessary) reflected in the research issued by our Research team to the wider Brewin Dolphin Group.
 This research is never made public.